TiffanyQD/IST412-M04-A03-CCMS-Dove/README.txt

 Because "11111" is a valid case number, it will display a message that "11111" was found.
 </P>
 <p>
-If 'aaaaa; is entered, an error message will be displayed that "aaaaa was not found".
+If 'aaaaa' is entered, an error message will be displayed that "aaaaa was not found".
 2.)
 For View Case Details, if you once again enter '11111', the Party Name field will be populated with the Party Name that is associated with that case Number.
 If you enter 'aaaaa', the party name field will not be populated because there the input is invalid.